 We collect personal information about you (such as your name, address and contact details), for example your email address when you make an enquiry, register with us or purchase products or services from us.
 We also collect personal information when you contact us via the online form.

 Personal information provided to and by third parties

-We may receive or send information about you from and to other sources (namely our clients, our sister company Staff Absence Management (SAM), payroll providers, DBS providers, suppliers of legal services and advice on health and safety, and our associates and consultants) which we will add to the information we already hold about you in order to supply our clients with our services and to help us improve and personalise our services.
+We may receive or send information about you from and to other sources (namely our clients, our sister company FusionHR, service providers, associates and consultants) which we will add to the information we already hold about you in order to supply our clients with our services and to help us improve and personalise our services.